quiltdata/quilt/docs/Catalog/Embed.md

   }, [postMessage])

   const navigate = React.useCallback((route) => {
-    // you can command the embed to navigate to an arbitrary route postMessage({ type: 'navigate', route })
+    // command the Embed to navigate to an arbitrary route postMessage({ type: 'navigate', route })
   }, [postMessage])

   const reloadIframe = React.useCallback(() => {
-    // you can reload the iframe by generating a new nonce (and therefore changing `src` computed value) setNonce(mkNonce)
+    // reload the iframe by generating a new nonce (and therefore changing `src` computed value) setNonce(mkNonce)
   }, [setNonce])